Lehmol/ck-frontend/README.md

 3. git clone (URL)

-4. go to main by doing this steps: cd ck-Components
+4. go to main by doing this steps: cd ck-frontend

 If you already have the repo locally:

 1. Go to your git bash

-2. Make sure you are in the tight project ck-Components and that you're standing in main
+2. Make sure you are in the right project ck-frontend and that you're standing in main

 3. Use git pull, this will pull down all of the recent changes that are made, if there are any to you locally.